magenta-aps/cookie-consent/README.md

 ## Deploying to the web

 1. Add configuration javascript.
 Add a global javascript variable named `cookie_consent_config` to every page where the CCC appears.

-A minimal configuration should include an ID string for your CCC and some details on the purposes of your stored items.
+A minimal configuration should include an ID string for your CCC and required legal information on the purposes of the stored data.

 The script can appear in the _head_ or _body_ section of the page **but it must be executed before cookie-consent.js**
 ```html
 <script>
     // This is a minimal configuration